Limit Theorems for Network Data without Metric Structure: Properties of Functional Dependence

-(2) The key condition for CLTs in the literature (e.g., \citealp{jenish2009central,jenish2012spatial,kojevnikov_limit_2021,wu2023application}) typically takes the form $\sum_{s=1}^{\infty}\nu_{s}\theta_{s}<\infty$, where $s$ denotes the distance, $\nu_{s}$ represents the number of individuals at a distance approximately equal to $s$ from a specific individual (e.g., in both spatial mixing and NED, $\nu_{s}=O(s^{d-1})$ when the individuals are located in $\R^{d}$), and $\theta_{s}$ is the weak dependence measure at distance $s$ (e.g., the strong mixing coefficient, NED coefficient, $\psi$-dependence coefficient).
-For the condition $\sum_{s=1}^{\infty}\nu_{s}\theta_{s}<\infty$ to hold, it is typically required that $\theta_{s}=O(s^{-1-\delta}\nu_{s}^{-1})\to0$ as $s\to\infty$ for some constant $\delta>0$, meaning that the weak dependence coefficient $\theta_{s}$ must decrease rapidly enough as the distance $s$ increases.
-Consequently, this condition does not allow $\nu_{s}$ to increase too quickly, thereby excluding networks with small diameters.\footnote{See, e.g., the first paragraph in \citet[Section 3.1]{kojevnikov_limit_2021}.} In contrast, our condition (\ref{eq:suff condition for clt}) only requires that for any node $i$, the magnitude of the impact it receives from other nodes (i.e., the FDM $\delta_{p,n}(i,j(i),\c_{n})$) decreases as a power function of $j(i)$ when the impacts are ordered from largest to smallest.
-This allows our CLT to accommodate networks with small or moderate diameters, a common characteristic of social and financial networks.
+(2) The key condition for CLTs in the literature (e.g., \citealp{jenish2009central,jenish2012spatial,kojevnikov_limit_2021,wu2023application}) typically takes the form $\sum^{\infty}_{s=1}\nu_{s}\theta_{s}<\infty$, where $s$ denotes distance, $\nu_{s}$ is the number of individuals at distance approximately equal to $s$ from a given individual, and $\theta_{s}$ is a weak dependence coefficient at distance $s$ (e.g., a strong mixing, NED, or $\psi$-dependence coefficient).
+For this condition to hold, one typically needs $\theta_{s}$ to decay sufficiently fast as $s$ increases, and the growth of $\nu_{s}$ must also be controlled.
+As a result, these conditions are most natural in settings where dependence weakens gradually over many distance shells.
+This requirement can be restrictive for network data, since many relevant networks exhibit small-world behavior and hence have small graph diameter.\footnote{For example, in the Erd\H{o}s-R\'{e}nyi model in Example~\ref{exa:ER model}, if the mean degree satisfies $D_{n}\propto n^{\alpha}$ ($0<\alpha<1)$, then results in \citet{klee1981diameters} imply that the graph diameter (based on the geodesic distance) is bounded by a constant with probability approaching one.
+Consequently, the graph radius is also of constant order.
+In such settings, existing weak dependence concepts based on decay with network distance become less compelling, because only finitely many distance shells are asymptotically relevant.} In contrast, our condition~(\ref{eq:suff condition for clt}) only requires that, for any node $i$, the magnitude of the impact it receives from other nodes (i.e., the FDM $\delta_{p,n}\left(k,\pi_{k}(r),\c_{n}\right)$) decreases as a power function of $r$ when these impacts are ordered from largest to smallest.
+This allows our CLT to accommodate networks with small or moderate diameters, a common feature of social and financial networks.\footnote{Financial networks, ranging from interbank markets to asset holding networks, typically exhibit small diameters.
+For example, consider the holding-based network of Chinese mutual funds.
+Funds $i$ and $j$ are regarded as connected if they allocate at least 5\% of their portfolios to the same stocks.
+Using data from the second half of 2015, \citet{jiang2026NAVaR} find that this network has a diameter of only 4.}